-- Specific 1:1 pupil mentoring sessions were successfully supported the well-being, integration and improved engagement of many pupils with specific needs.
+- Specific 1:1 pupil mentoring sessions successfully supported the well-being, integration and engagement of many pupils with specific needs.

 - Provision of free school meal vouchers or free school meals throughout school terms and holidays from March to July 2020 during the Covid-19 lockdown period.

 - Increased vigilance, support and intervention was provided for Pupil Premium (PP) pupils and their families, by PP Champion/Head/SENDCo and class teachers, during Covid-19 period through telephone calls, home visits and emails where required.